Syntra SQL Type Reference

 - Query Explorer

-- Custom Fields — custom fields are auto-discovered and appear with the same type codes as native columns.
+- Custom Fields — custom fields surface with the same types as native columns (almost always